yochaigal/newschoolrevolution/_posts/2021-08-16-little-free-libraries.md

 #### In process...
 [![Alt text](/img/little-free-libraries/little_free_library1.jpg "click to embiggen"){:height="75%" width="75%"}](/img/little-free-libraries/little_free_library1.jpg)

-I ordered [these](https://www.amazon.com/dp/B01476QV14) dice (20 bags for $30) as well as [these](https://www.amazon.com/gp/product/B07XTDF6T8) bags (both the 6 x 9 and 8 x 10) varieties.
+I ordered [these](https://www.amazon.com/dp/B01476QV14) dice (20 bags for $30) as well as [these](https://www.amazon.com/gp/product/B07XTDF6T8) bags (both the 6 x 9 and 8 x 10 varieties).
 In the end, I think I spent around $50, though I use the latter for sales of other products so it was no big deal.
 I printed out some nice character sheets, dropped the game and dice in a bag and:

 #### Ready to deliver!
 [![Alt text](/img/little-free-libraries/little_free_library3.jpg "click to embiggen"){:height="75%" width="75%"}](/img/little-free-libraries/little_free_library3.jpg)